vertexbz/graphql-introspection-filtering/README.md

 > **NOTE:** For successful introspection all dependent types must be returned.
-If any of dependent types is missing it won't be possible to rebuild graph on client side i.e. graphql playground is unable to build interactive documentation.
+If any of dependent types is missing it won't be possible to rebuild graph on client side i.e. graphql playground is unable to build an interactive documentation.

 **Tested with GraphQL 14.0.0 - ...**